-The toddler age range is a complicated one as your child starts developing their own independence.
+The toddler age range is complicated as your child starts developing their independence.
 One moment your baby is cooing and sweetly eating whatever you offer them, and the next, their opinionated little selves are walking and getting into all sorts of things.

-If you want to learn how to navigate this milestone and learn discipline techniques that work effectively, you won’t want to miss this enlightening article!
+If you want to learn how to navigate this milestone and learn effective discipline techniques, you won’t miss this enlightening article!

 When Does My Baby Become a Toddler?

-When our children are newborns, the days can seem long as you navigate sleepless nights and constant feedings, diaper changes, and exciting firsts.
+When our children are newborns, the days can seem long as you navigate sleepless nights, constant feedings, diaper changes, and exciting firsts.
 But what are the signs that your baby is now a toddler?

 - They’ve had their first birthday.
 The CDC classifies children ages 1-3 as toddlers.

-- You hear a lot of, “No!” which is often the first-word toddlers use frequently.
+- You hear a lot of “No!” which is often the first and most frequently used word toddlers use.

-- Hand gestures like waving, clapping, and pointing and reciting their ABCs.
+- Hand gestures like waving, clapping, pointing, and reciting their ABCs.

-- They stop wanting your help as much and often get frustrated if they can’t figure something out.
+- They stop wanting your help and often get frustrated if they can’t figure something out.

 - You also don’t have to do some things for them, like feeding them with a utensil or dressing them.